starrify/chromium-request-interception-double-pause-poc/README.md

 Therefore one immediate assumption is that the above tools are not impacted by the described issue, as they all explicitly disable caching upon configuring request interception.
 Therefore the described issue may not be regarded as a high-priority one.

-The current implement of those major tools, however, also prevents users from making use of caching and request interception at the same time.
+The current implementation of those major tools, however, also prevents users from making use of caching and request interception at the same time.
 Thus resolving this issue may in some scenarios certainly bring some help to specific users.

 It's also worth noticing that, due to my limited knowledge of Chromium, I am rather unsure whether there may be any other issue to occur if caching and request interception are both enabled, although I have not yet observed any during my personal tests.